Chapter 3 Sample homogeneisation and digestion

 Faeces and swabs

-4. Vortex to ensure that the beads are moving in each sample.
-If beads are not moving despite vortexing, it is an indication of overstuffing the sample.
-Consider using a sterile pipet tip to attempt unclogging the beads.
+- Vortex to ensure that the beads are moving in each sample.
+If they are not moving despite vortexing, it indicates that the ratio between the sample and preservation buffer is not ideal (the amount of faecal material exceeded the 1:10 ratio).
+Consider using a sterile pipet tip to attempt to unclog the beads.

-5. Homogenise the sample with the TissueLyser for two rounds of 6 minutes at max speed (=30 Hz).
+- Homogenise the sample with the TissueLyser for two rounds of 6 minutes at max speed (=30 Hz).
+Optimal settings should be optimised to ensure proper homogenisation with other bead mill/beater homogeniser instruments.

 Tissue samples

-1. Extract the tissue from the original preservation tube, dry it out and weight it on a sterile weighing boat.
+- Extract the tissue from the original preservation tube and weight it on a sterile weighing boat.

-2. If the tissue sample is heavier than 10 mg, cut a portion using a sterile scalpel and place it in an Eppendorf tube
+- If the tissue sample is heavier than 10 mg, cut a portion using a sterile scalpel and place it in an Eppendorf tube.
+Return the rest of the sample to the original preservation tube.